jhkamm/notes-rest-service/README.md

 * docker-compose

 # To run
-Clone the repository:
-`git clone git@github.com:jhkamm/notes-rest-service.git`

-Run the application with the Gradle wrapper:
+Clone the repository and run the application with docker-compose:
 ```
+git clone git@github.com:jhkamm/notes-rest-service.git
 ./gradlew build
 sudo docker-compose up
 ```